Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/07-app-to-container/Dockerfiles-for-AKS.md

 #### IIS & Port 80

 We need to host our application on IIS which means we need our runtime stage to use an image that has IIS 7 installed.
-See below.
+In the below code, you'll noticed that we're using the most recent version of Windows Server Core that includes IIS.

+We noticed in the [inventory](#exercise-2-gather-information-for-source-apps) that our application runs on port 80.
+In the 3rd line of the Dockerfile, you'll see that we've exposed port 80 of the container to make the application accessible.

+After we expose the port, we go on to enable the necessary features for running the application including Web-Server, .NET Framework 4.5 and HTTP tracing for debugging.
+We then configure the IIS server and add an entrypoint

 ```
 # ================================================================================================